Measuring the Internet during Covid-19 to Evaluate Work-from-Home: Validating Design Choices

+Examination of blocks suggests block-level precision is good, and our experiences (\autoref{sec:results}) suggest it can discover events.
+We next \emph{validate} the ability of our algorithms to assist discovery, examining the data behind two random locations selected from all grid cells with change-sensitive blocks.

-\textbf{United Arab Emirates:} We randomly select grid cell 24N,54E in United Arab Emirates, then select 25 of the 188 change-sensitive blocks in this region.
-This country started a sterilization campaign on 2020-03-22 and then had a night curfew on 2020-03-26~\cite{uae1}.
+\textbf{The United Arab Emirates:} We randomly select grid cell (24N, 54E) in The United Arab Emirates, and 25 of its 230 change-sensitive blocks.
+This country started a Covid-cleaning campaign on 2020-03-22 and then began a night curfew on 2020-03-26~\cite{uae1}.

-As before, we validate all blocks by comparing detection dates to news reports and checking against raw data.
-We find 11 blocks of the 25 showing changes near the lockdown date, within 4-day duration (true positives), and 4 blocks with changes at other dates (false positives).
-The peak of Covid-related events is strong (35\% of blocks), allowing false positives to be discarded.
-We see 6 blocks showing no change (true negatives if we accept that our algorithm does not apply to all blocks).
-Finally, 4 blocks show changes in the raw data, but fail to be detected (false negative).
+As before, we validate all blocks by comparing detection dates to news reports and examining raw data.
+Of the 25 blocks, 11 blocks have CUSUM-detected changes near the lockdown date.
+We confirm that all 11 blocks suggest Covid-related changes (true positives), showing \emph{precision is 100\%}.
+CUSUM changes peak on 2020-03-24 with 21.3\% of blocks changing, ten times more than any other day in 2020h1.
+Four blocks show changes at other dates, but this huge peak focuses on the true WFH period.
+The other four blocks show changes in raw data but are not detected by CUSUM, suggesting 73\% recall at this location.

-\textbf{Slovenia:} The second grid cell we randomly select is 46N,14E in Slovenia.
-We then examine 25 of the 735 change-sensitive blocks in the region.
-Slovenia first closed all educational institutions on 2020-03-16 and then placed more suspension later~\cite{svn1}.
+\textbf{Slovenia:} The second grid cell we randomly select is (46N, 14E) in Slovenia.
+We examine 25 of the 936 change-sensitive blocks in the region.
+Slovenia closed all educational institutions on 2020-03-16, with additional suspensions later~\cite{svn1}.

-Of the 25 randomly selected blocks, we find 7 blocks of the 25 showing changes near 2020-03-16 (true positives), with 6 changes at other dates (false positives).
-We see 10 blocks showing no change (true negative) and 2 blocks showing changes in the raw data, but failing to be detected (false negative).
-As with United Arab Emirates, the peak of changes associated Covid work-from-home is obvious and supports filtering false positives (\autoref{sec:discoverability_more_data}).
+Of the 25 randomly selected blocks, we find 7 blocks show changes near 2020-03-16 and confirm them to be Covid-related (true positives), showing \emph{precision is 100\%}.
+As with UAE, the peak of changes (here on 2020-03-16) is larger than other peaks, supporting filtering the 6 blocks that show changes on other dates as non-correlated.
+Two blocks show changes in the raw data but are not detected by CUSUM, suggesting 77\% recall here.

-\textbf{Discussion:} These two examples confirm our prior results: correlated changes that relate to Covid-related lockdown show up as peaks in our algorithm.
-We see a number of false positives, but they could be filtered because they occur at different times.
-Also, a number of blocks show no change.
+\textbf{Discussion:} These two examples suggest that our approach finds outages at locations due to Covid, with detections at enough blocks to filter out non-correlated sources of network change.